AmericanEnglish/OOCPP/README.md

 incrementation.
 However what if you wanted to store more than just one value?
 Say you wanted to store a message and an integer to go with it.
-In a regular c++ file you'd see something like.
+In a regular c++ file you'd see something like:
 ```c++
 // myRootFunction.cpp
 #include <iostream>